 National Pencil Day is on March 30 and it is the perfect moment to explore these old writing tools.
+This simple instrument has meant so much to mankind.
+It allows people to express themselves, helps them find their creativity, and supports all kinds of scribbles and doodles.
 Did you know that one pencil can write up to 45,000 words?
 Pencils have been used for ages, and have gone through many changes in terms of their design, but have you ever wondered who came up with the brilliant idea of attaching an eraser to a pencil?
 Well, Hymen Lipman was the man behind this great discovery and was responsible for making our lives easier.
 We celebrate this day to honor this superb creation.

 History of National Pencil Day